dew54/reinforcement-project/README.md

 Note:
 Retro-gym is not compatible with python 3.9 or higher.
-Install python 3.7, then for installing packages for a specific version of python: py -3.7 -m pip install gym-retro
+Install python 3.7, then to install packages for a specific version of python: py -3.7 -m pip install gym-retro

 To import a rom: